Website icon Xpert.Digital

 8. Trustworthy AI through transparency and explainability

-Despite all the advantages, one important point remains: trust.
-In order for AI systems to reliably reduce errors, they must be comprehensible and explainable.
-A specialist in AI ethics said: “We must not view AI as a 'black box'.
-Only if we understand how the algorithms come to their decisions can we fully trust them.”
+Despite all the advantages, an important point remains: trust.
+In order for AI systems to be able to reliably reduce errors, they must be understandable and explained.
+A specialist in Ai ethics said: “We must not consider AI as a 'Black Box'.
+Only if we understand how the algorithms come to their decisions can we trust them fully. ”

 This transparency creates acceptance within the company.
 Employees who know the basis on which the AI makes its recommendations are more likely to accept them.
 In addition, explainable AI models can be used to identify and eliminate the causes of errors more quickly.
 This is another important building block to ensure a low error rate in the long term.